amir-abdi/keras_to_tensorflow/README.md

 The `keras_to_tensorflow.py` is a tool that converts a trained keras model into a ready-for-inference TensorFlow model.
 The tool freezes the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into a binary protobuf (.pb) file.
 During freezing, TensorFlow also applies node pruning which removes nodes with no contribution to the output tensor.

+This tool supports multiple output networks and enables the user to rename the output tensors via the `--output_nodes_prefix` flag.

 ## How to use
 Keras models can be saved as a single [`.hdf5` or `h5`] file, which stores both the architecture and weights, using the `model.save()` function.